Scotian Shelf

-The Scotian Shelf is heavily influenced by the Gulf Stream, resulting in a variety of marine species being present which are normally found further south.
-These appear at regular intervals due to the main current spinning off cores of warm water.
+The Scotian Shelf is heavily influenced by the Gulf Stream, resulting in a variety of marine species that are normally found farther south.
+They appear at regular intervals because the main current spins off cores of warm water.

 Marine life

 The Scotian Shelf Large Marine Ecosystem (LME) contains numerous species, including a broad range of shellfish and fishes that use the area as spawning and nursery grounds.
-This abundance is the reason that the Scotian Shelf is one of the Atlantic Ocean's most fished areas.
+The abundance causes the Scotian Shelf to be one of the Atlantic Ocean's most fished areas.

 The right whale has a critical habitat in the Roseway Basin, the northeastern part of the Scotian Shelf.
 Approximately 30 percent of the known population uses this habitat throughout the course of the year.

-The northern bottlenose whale also lives in the Scotian Shelf Waters area, in particular, the Gully.
+The northern bottlenose whale also lives in the Scotian Shelf Waters area, particularly the Gully.
 About 230 individual specimens have been recorded there.
-Other species, such as the sperm whale and harbour seal, are also found in this region, including the grey seal, which is common on Sable Island.
+Other species, such as the sperm whale and harbour seal, are also found in the region, including the grey seal, which is common on Sable Island.

 Various waterfowl use the coastal areas as a migratory staging area.
-Offshore areas are used by such birds as shearwaters, sea ducks such as the common eider, and alcids such as dovekies and murres.
+Offshore areas are used by such birds as shearwaters, sea ducks like the common eider, and alcids like dovekies and murres.